Senryoku/SenOGL/README.md

 ### Compilation

-[Set GLM_INCLUDE_DIR to the path of your local copy of GLM, default is ../glm (Using cmake-gui for example)]

 ```
+mkdir build
+cd build
-cmake .
+cmake ..
 make
 ```
-This will compile the library to lib/libSenOGL.a.
+This will compile the library to libSenOGL.a.

 ### Build a program using SenOGL